 - Slowbro (plus Slowpoke)

 - Eldegoss (plus Gossifleur)

 - Cinderace (plus Scorbunny and Raboot)

 Others that were previously seen but are not listed on the site include:

 - Clefable (plus Clefairy)

-Wild Pokemon that have been spotted in Pokémon Unite footage so far include:
+Wild Pokemon that have been spotted in Pokémon Unite footage (and leaked footage) so far include:

 That’s all we know so far about Pokémon Unite, but stay tuned – we’ll update this guide as soon as we have more information on this exciting new MOBA.